In this document I’m going to show you how to get started using our site with an account. A free

 for a lower carb paleo style diet, without using the preset options.
 Start by clicking on the name

-of the current nutrition profile, (by default it is set to The Usual, but you may have changed this
+of the current nutrition profile, (by default it is set to "My Nutrition Targets", but you may have changed this

 during the signup process) which will drop down a menu with a button saying ‘create new targets’ at